Fiona McCallum Guiney, Senior Lecturer

-Dr Fiona McCallum was appointed lecturer in September 2012 having previously held the position of RCUK Academic Fellow in Religion and Politics in the School from 2007 to 2012.
+Dr Fiona McCallum Guiney joined the School of International Relations in 2007 as a RCUK Academic Fellow.
+She was appointed lecturer in 2012 and promoted to Senior Lecturer in 2018.
 She holds degrees from the University of Edinburgh (MA (Hons) in Politics and Modern History) and the University of St Andrews (MLitt in International Security Studies and PhD in International Studies).

 Dr McCallum’s research specialization is the political role of Christians in the Middle East.
 Her regional expertise is the Middle East and she is also interested in the role of religion in international politics.
 Her research focuses primarily on the political role of Christian communities in the contemporary Middle East.
 This covers issues relating to: